SwayLtd/Sway-App/README.md

 See the [open issues](https://github.com/Sway/Sway-Events/issues) for a list of proposed features (and known issues).

 ## Multi-platform
-Currently under development for Android, iOS, and web.
-A MacOS, iPadOS, Windows version will be adapted in the future.
+Currently under development for Android and iOS.
+A Web, MacOS, iPadOS, Windows version will be adapted in the future.